wheaney/social-freedom/README.md

 There needs to be a way for code changes to the infrastructure (federal or user) to get propagated out to all AWS accounts.
 This can probably be done by creating a Code pipeline within AWS accounts, CodeBuild can be hooked into the GitHub repo and run the relevant CDK command, etc...

+# Testing and deploying CDK changes in dev
+1. Make sure you've configured your AWS CLI (you should have files present in ~/.aws) to use your own personal AWS account
+2. Use `npm run` with the `userstackcheck` or `federalstackcheck` targets.
+This will:
+  * Compile your Lambda definitions into JS using `tsc`
+  * Use the CDK command-line tool to load the desired stack
+  * Run the `list` command on that stack.
+The output will simply be the name of the stack.
+3. Use `npm run` with the `userstackdeploy` or `federalstackdeploy` targets.
+This will do the same as above, but will use the `deploy` CDK command on the stack, which will deploy to your personal AWS account.
+4. Be sure to revert the CloudFormation deployment when you're done for the day so you don't accumulate charges for any per-hour services (e.g. ElasticSearch).
+  * Alternatively, comment out any such infrastructure from your CDK code prior to Step #3 to prevent it from being deployed.

+Note that these targets won't be used as a long-term deployment strategy to "production" federal or user AWS accounts.
+They're mostly intended for dev, but may be useful for the first-time setup of the federal account.

 # Open Questions
 * Cross-region account communications, what's feasible?